ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 ## Monthly usage
 {: #monthly-usage}

 IBM {{site.data.keyword.powerSys_notm}} Private Cloud instances are charged at a monthly rate that is prorated per hour.
-If you add resources to a virtual machine during the middle of the month, the monthly bill for the virtual machine reflects the resource change and the virtual machine price that is prorated per hour.
+If you add resources to a virtual machine in the middle of the month, bill for the virtual machine reflects the resource change at a per-hour prorated price.

 All prices mentioned on this page are illustrative and do not represent the actual amounts used for billing.
 To generate an estimated price, use the [{{site.data.keyword.powerSys_notm}} Estimate pricing](https://cloud.ibm.com/power/estimate){: external} tool.
 For more information, see [Generating an estimate](/docs/power-iaas?topic=power-iaas-generating-an-estimate).
 {: important}

-In the following example, the customer provisions an IBM {{site.data.keyword.powerSys_notm}} Private Cloud instance that has one core with 8 GB of memory, a 150 GB disk, and is running Red Hat Enterprise Linux (RHEL) operating system (OS).
+In the following example, the customer provisions an IBM {{site.data.keyword.powerSys_notm}} Private Cloud instance with one core with 8 GB of memory, a 150 GB disk, and is running Red Hat Enterprise Linux (RHEL) operating system (OS).
 Let us assume the following hypothetical monthly prices:
 * Cores: $143.23/month x 1 = $143.23
 * Memory: $9/month each GB x 8 = $ 72.00